Lecturer(s)

 |

-Teaching is divided into the following blocks: - Classification of forming machines (presses, hammers, shaping machines). - Requirements for forming machines, drive characteristics, energy storage. - Principles of forming machines construction, workspace, accuracy, rigidity. - Operating characteristics of forming machines, basic technical parameters. - Mechanical presses, crank mechanism, stroke and gear function, drive calculation, efficiency. - Hydraulic presses, foundation of the structure, types of drives. - Cutting machines - laser, plasma, water jet. - Electro-erosion machines. - Single-purpose machines, modular machines. - Mounting devices, principles and components of assembly automation. - Vibration feeders. - Construction of assembly jigs. - Virtual Engineering.
+Teaching is divided into the following blocks: - Classification of forming machines (presses, hammers, shaping machines). - Requirements for forming machines, drive characteristics, and energy storage. - The principles of forming machines are construction, workspace, accuracy, and rigidity. - Operating characteristics of forming machines, basic technical parameters. - Mechanical presses, crank mechanism, stroke and gear function, drive calculation, efficiency. - Hydraulic presses, the foundation of the structure, types of drives. - Single-purpose machines, modular machines.

 |